-The SSP Nightly Batch Suite (NBS) is a configurable set of applications intended to keep a geodatabase performing optimally while giving management the information they need to make decisions.
+The SSP Maintenance (formerly Nightly Batch Suite (NBS)) is a configurable set of applications intended to keep a geodatabase performing optimally while giving management the information they need to make decisions.
 The product includes a batch framework which allows for batch applications to be easily configured and scheduled for nightly, weekly, or monthly execution.

-There are a number of product applications that are included with the NBS and the framework also provides customers with a reusable implementation pattern for adding custom batch applications.
+There are a number of product applications that are included with SSP Maintenance and the framework also provides customers with a reusable implementation pattern for adding custom batch applications.
 These often include custom GIS update applications or systems integration points for batch updates between the GIS and other common utility systems.
-This whiteboard video explains the basics of how the NBS will support your ongoing GIS operations:
+This whiteboard video explains the basics of how SSP Maintenance will support your ongoing GIS operations:

 Purpose: Reconciles the entire ArcSDE state tree from SDE.Default down to all versions in the most effective order.
 If any conflicts or errors are found in individual versions they are logged and emailed out to a configured list using the Version Conflict Notification task.